+What is time?
+Today's physicists claim that time is what we measure as time.
 What does the phrase "what we measure" mean?
 Just energy and mass are measurable.
 The physics' concept of measuring time is derived from two "bodies" acting upon each other, where the "bodies" can only be matter - for example, the Earth's rotation in relation to the Sun, the motion of a spring inside a wall clock, or atomic vibration powering an atomic clock.
-The
+The essence is always the same.
+One matter moves in relation to another matter.